 Slow evolution of Muster’s style:

-There’s a strong artistic authenticity in his works that meets all the rules of a good comic: animation, bracketing, story and dialog.
+There’s a strong artistic authenticity in his works.
+His work meets all the rules of a good comic: animation, bracketing, story and dialog.
 Muster was able to evolve a unique artistic approach that even if complex or simple is never sloppy.
 He also has a very well developed literary gift that is evident in the comics dialogs and stories.

-It can’t be a coincidence that after 10 years of experimenting, his very first successful attempt at animation features Zvitorepec jumping over a fence.
-Soon after this success he started animating 30min animated films Puščica, Zimska zgodba and Kurir Nejček for the company Viba.
+It can’t be a coincidence that after 10 years of experimenting, his very first successful attempt at animation features Zvitorepec.
+Soon after he started animating 30 min animated films Puščica, Zimska zgodba and Kurir Nejček for the company Viba.

 He created more than 380 animated commercials.
 His most known are the Cikcak bunnies, Šumi, commercials for the Marcator store chain, Kolinska (Viki cream, Čunga Lunga), Podravka (Medolino and various soups), Medex, Fructal dvojni A (Fructal double A), Dana and Jelovica.
 He also worked for Elan, Aero, Ema, Termiko and others by developing mascots and other material.

 He developed serial in München for Bavaria from 1973 onward.
 Together with Gillerm Modrill, he created more then 400 extremely successful cartoons.
 Sadly Muster was never credited for his work on these movies.
 Up until 1990, while living in Germany, he also created the series “Oma bitte kommen”, a series about a detective Nick Knatterton and shorts on child money saving.
 He wrote all the scripts, did the animation and copied and painted the backgrounds by himself.